 Bonus tip: In the US and sometimes in other places, you can avoid ATM fees AND skimmer risk by buying something at a grocery store and getting cash back.
 Local stores are vested in their community’s security and are far less likely to have skimmers.
 Just be sure to ask before you attempt this because not all places will let you withdraw cash with a purchase.

-Anywhere I’ve traveled in the world, I’ve encountered wonderful, kind, and helpful people; however, you must be wary of overly friendly and helpful strangers when making financial transactions.
+Anywhere I’ve traveled in the world, I’ve encountered wonderful, kind, and helpful people; however, you must be wary of

 In some places, those helpful strangers are actually intending to rob you.
 Here are some examples:

 In addition to skimming devices, there are card-trapping devices that block the removal of money or the retrieval of a card.
 Both methods are designed to confuse the customer into thinking that the ATM is defective or has run out of money.
 Sometimes a helpful stranger will appear to assist the traveler with using the machine and end up walking away with your PIN (which they helped you type in) or even quickly snatching the cash!